simplerr/UtopianEngine/README.md

 ## Building

-Currently the engine only runs on Windows.
+Currently the project only runs on Windows.

+Run `git submodule update --init --recursive` to checkout the required submodules.

-Run the `generate_workspace.bat` script to generate a Visual Studio 2019 solution.
+Run `./generate_workspace.bat` script to generate a Visual Studio 2019 solution.
 If you want to generate a solution for another VS version run `tools/premake5.exe` manually.

 Pre compiled libraries for MSVC x64 Debug are included in the `libs/` folder.